diku-dk/futhark-website/blog/2016-04-10-futhark-and-pyopencl.rst

 <https://mathema.tician.de/software/pyopencl/>`_ code generation
 backend in the Futhark compiler.
-Certainly, the CPU-level code is written in pure Python and quite slow, but all it does is use the PyOpenCL library to offload work to a GPU.
+Certainly, the CPU-level code is written in pure Python and quite slow, but all it does is use the PyOpenCL library to offload work to the GPU.
 The fact that this offloading takes place is hidden from the user of the generated code, who is provided a module with functions that accept and produce ordinary Numpy arrays.